 The Investigating Officer will aim to finish their investigation within 30 working days of the complaint being screened and escalated to the investigation stage.
 The time to investigate may be extended by up to another 15 working days if all parties in the complaint are informed of this extension and if it is agreed by the senior member of HR staff in UUSU.

-A member does not need to give evidence for the investigation if they do not wish to, but this will not stop the investigation taking place.
+A member does not need to give evidence for the investigation if they do not wish to, but this will not stop the investigation and any proposed outcomes taking place.

 At the end of the investigation the Investigating Officer will make one of the following recommendations to the senior member of HR staff in UUSU.

-That there is sufficient evidence to reasonably believe that breach of the Code of Code may have occurred and the complaint should proceed to a disciplinary committee (that there is a “Case to Answer”).
+That there is sufficient evidence to reasonably believe that breach of the Code of Conduct may have occurred and the complaint should proceed to a disciplinary committee (that there is a “Case to Answer”).

-That there is not sufficient evidence to reasonably believe that breach of the Code of Code may have occurred and the complaint should not be taken further.
+That there is not sufficient evidence to reasonably believe that breach of the Code of Conduct may have occurred and the complaint should not be taken further.

-On receipt of the recommendation the senior member of HR staff will define whether the complaint should be taken to a disciplinary committee or not be taken further and inform the complainant and the person or persons against whom the complaint has been made.
+On receipt of the recommendation the senior member of HR staff will define whether the complaint should be taken to a Disciplinary Panel or not be taken further and inform the complainant and the person or persons against whom the complaint has been made.

 Disciplinary Panel